Gioker90/PowerBI/Headcount Dashboard/Readme.md

 The scope of the project is to create a comprehensive dashboard which can give a quick and complete overview on Company's headcount, with information about geographical and organizational distribution, gender, age and seniority.
 The dashboard should be user-friendly and showing data which update weekly; in this case there is no need for 'real-time' data

 **Tools Used:**
-- Power BI Desktop: M for ETL, DAX, calculated columns, data modelling to manage tables' relationships, data visualizations, visual calculations
+- Power BI Desktop: M for ETL, DAX, calculated columns, data visualizations, visual calculations
-- Power BI Service: scheduled refresh, publication
+- Power BI Service: scheduled refresh, publication and permissions management
 - Dataset: HR Analytics Dataset created with https://www.mockaroo.com/

 ---

 ## **Business Questions**
-- What's the company Department with the highest number of employees?
+- What's the Department with the highest number of employees?
 And the country?
 - Which is the most represented Gender in the most populated country?
 - Which is the oldest country?
 And the one with the highest tenure?